anomaly/lab-python-server/README.md

 [Task](https://taskfile.dev) is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
 Wile it's useful to know the actual commands it's easy to use a tool like task to make things easier on a daily basis:

-- `task db-revision -- "commit message"` - creates a new revision in the database and uses the parameter as the commit message
+- `task db:revision -- "commit message"` - creates a new revision in the database and uses the parameter as the commit message
-- `task db-migrate` - migrates the schema to the latest version
+- `task db:migrate` - migrates the schema to the latest version

 ## Docker in Development